maxkdann/Facebook-clone/README.md

 # MERN Facebook Clone

+(Deprecated - unfortunately Adaptable.io which was hosting the site for free is shutting down.)
 Visit the site here: https://mellow-kataifi-24d734.netlify.app/

 Once you've created an account.
 Start by looking up my profile and adding me as a friend!